aredridel/recipes/Breads/Orange Rolls.md

 Coat the sheet with brown sugar and roll tightly.
 Cut log in thirds, then thirds again.

 Put 9 2 g slices of butter in the bottom of an 8 inch by 8 inch pan, in a 3 x 3 grid.
 Place a section of the log spiral side up on each slice.

+Repeat for the second half.

 Refrigerate overnight.
 Let them warm and finish rising, preferably to approximately double.

-Heat oven to 350 °F.

 Add a pat of butter to the top of each roll, cover loosely with aluminum foil.

-Bake 25-40 minutes, until the center is fully cooked.
+Bake at 350 °F for 25-40 minutes, until the center is fully cooked.

 Remove the foil and give it just a few minutes more.
-Let rest a few minutes before devouring like a pack of hungry orangutans.
+Let them rest a few minutes before devouring like a pack of hungry orangutans.